 Most linear actuators are constructed of aluminum, such as Parker's P1F-S series, which is suitable for a large number of applications.

-In such environments, you should also consider specifying a linear actuator with excellent sealing technology to prevent against contaminants entering the cylinder.
+In such environments, you should also consider specifying a linear actuator with excellent sealing technology to prevent contaminants from entering the cylinder.

 Some offer wiper and metallic scraper options that will remove external debris and adherents from the piston rod.